cereddy/SuperSimpleStocks/README.md

 - Sample Data for stocks is stored in the form of a dictionary.
 - Records of the trades are stored in a list of dictionaries.
 - When no trades have been recorded for a given stock in the last 15 minutes, an exception is raised.
-When computing the all-share index, the prices a calculated using last 15 minutes trades.
-If user provides their own prices (for even some of the stocks) they will be used in place.
+When computing the all-share index, the prices is calculated using last 15 minutes trades.
+If user provides their own prices (for even part of the stocks) they will be used in place.

 - The code does not handle these issues :
   - Asynchronous behaviour (for multiple parallel accesses for instance..),